-ON THIS PAGE: You will learn about how doctors usually describe a cancer’s growth or spread, called the stage, and how this differs for Waldenström’s macroglobulinemia.
+ON THIS PAGE: You will learn about how doctors usually describe a cancer’s growth or spread, called the stage, and how this differs for Waldenstrom’s macroglobulinemia.
 To see other pages, use the menu on the side of your screen.

 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine the cancer's stage, so staging may not be complete until all the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
+Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all the tests are finished.
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

-Information about the cancer’s stage will help the doctor recommend a treatment plan.
+Information about the cancer’s stage will often help the doctor recommend a treatment plan.
 The next section helps explain the treatment options for this type of cancer.
 Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.